jubitaneja/artifact-cgo/README.md

 ## Section 4.2

-You are analyzing known bits computed by our tool, Souper and LLVM compiler.
+You are analyzing known bits computed by our tool - Souper, and LLVM compiler.
 The results should look like this.

 ### Sample output